luau-lang/rfcs/docs/absolute-requires.md

-# Require Resolution with Libraries
+# Absolute Requires

 ## Summary

-This proposal describes a new syntax to support require-by-string in a format that can work for filesystems and embedded applications such as the Roblox platform, replacing the existing syntax we have today.
+This proposal describes a new absolute syntax to support require-by-string in a format that can work for filesystems and embedded applications such as the Roblox platform, replacing the existing syntax we have today.

 ## Motivation